 What to Expect Onsite

-Geelong Arts Centre scrupulously adheres to COVIDSafe principals, including the mandatory wearing of face masks, provision of ample sanitization stations and design of physically distanced performance spaces for audiences
+Geelong Arts Centre scrupulously adheres to COVIDSafe principals, including the mandatory wearing of face masks and provision of ample sanitization stations.

 Art and community, growth in activity, innovation, outstanding spaces and people - a region renowned for its artistic energy and engagement.